 Plain and simple, SEDDS makes several supplements, drugs, and hormones more efficient.
 It provides a much higher rate of bioavailability and a far more effective cycle with same (or even smaller) doses.

 So we have two “competing” technologies… but who says they have to compete?

 Hi-Tech Pharma’s Cyclosome™ Delivery System: The Best of Both Worlds

 And finally, the reason we’re here: What is going on with this Cyclosome technology that Hi-Tech Pharmaceuticals has been putting into their latest round of legal DHEA-metabolite PH supplements in early 2016?

 As our friend in the above gif suggests: they’re combining both technologies!

 Hi-Tech Pharma’s Cyclosome™ delivery system is the first 100% pharmaceutical grade delivery system to combine both cyclodextrins and liposomes in supplements for a “best of both worlds” situation.

-Originally modeled after Indena’s Phytosome tech, Cyclosome™ utilizes the same technology to increase the bioavailability and effectiveness of prohormones such as 1-Andro, 4-Andro, Nor-DHEA, and more – but it first puts the ingredients in a cyclodextrin prior to lipid encapsulation.
+Originally modeled after Indena’s Phytosome tech, Cyclosome™ utilizes the same technology to increase the bioavailability and effectiveness of their new DHEA metabolite ingredients – but it first puts the ingredients in a cyclodextrin prior to lipid encapsulation.
 Absorption redundancy!